Our team

 Senior Advisor

-Former Vice President Al Gore is the cofounder and chairman of Generation Investment Management, and the founder and chairman of The Climate Reality Project, a nonprofit devoted to solving the climate crisis.
-The Soil Inventory Project was incubated on Mr. Gore's Caney Fork Farms in Carthage, TN.
-It continues to be an important landscape for TSIP to test new hardware, protocols and develop important research about climate-smart land management.
+Former U.S. Vice President and founder of The Climate Reality Project, Al Gore is a senior advisor to TSIP.
+The organization was incubated on his Caney Fork Farms in Tennessee, which continues to serve as a testing ground for new protocols, hardware, and research in climate-smart land management.

 Kris Covey